-The sixth section of this piece is the longest, and takes the speaker into present day in which the suffering of the Native American people has not abated, but only changed forms.
+The sixth section of ‘Crow Testament’ is the longest and takes the speaker into the present day in which the suffering of the Native American people has not abated, but only changed forms.

 On a contemporary reservation, Crow, still seen as a representative of the Native peoples, is flying around searching for, “empty beer bottles.”
 The collection of these bottles provides him with a very limited income, but also serves as commentary on the health of the reservation.
 Alcoholism is one of the most rampant diseases on reservations and the poet’s choice to have beer bottles provide Crow with a small stipend, is quite poignant.